SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Request: GET /messages
 - Request message: None
 - Response message: Poll response
-- HTTP status code success: 200 (OK)
+- OK status code: 200 (OK)

 The client MUST use the HTTP GET method on the messages resource collection to request the message at the head of the queue.
 The "op=req" semantics from [@!RFC5730, Section 2.9.2.3] are assigned to the HTTP GET method.

-Example Poll request:
+Example request:

 ```
 C: GET /repp/v1/messages HTTP/2
 C: Host: repp.example.nl